 The Case

 The girl was about 2 years old, 15 kg, and had just undergone a hernia repair under general anesthesia.
-Anesthesia was inhaled sevoforane through an LMA, with local anesthesia provided by the surgeon and 1.5 mg (0.1 mg/kg) of morphine given IV at the end prior to wake up to try to minimize any potential emergence delirium.
+Anesthesia was inhaled sevoforane through an LMA.
+Local anesthesia provided by the surgeon and 1.5 mg (0.1 mg/kg) of morphine given IV at the end prior to wake up to try to minimize any potential emergence delirium.
 Emergency delirium is a condition during emergence from general anesthesia where the patient exhibits severe and often combative agitation.
 It’s of concern because it creates a risk of injury to patient and providers.

 The child was very sleepy on arrival in the recovery area.
 The nurse taking care of the patient was experienced, but new to our hospital, and was still on the first day of his first week of probation.
 He noticed that the child was breathing very shallowly and at only about 8 times a minute.
 The child also did not respond when he shook the child on her shoulder.
 Although the saturation was 99%, he was concerned.
 He called the float anesthesiologist in charge of the OR, which that day happened to be me.

-I looked down, thought I saw some chest motion, looked at the monitor and saw that the oxygen saturation was till 98%, and then went back to looking through the record.
-A minute passed while I was discussing options, such as getting Narcan out of the drug locker with one of the other nurses.
+I looked down and thought I saw some chest motion.
+I glanced at the monitor and saw that the oxygen saturation was still 98%.
+Then I went back to looking through the record to see what she had been given.
+A minute passed while I was discussing options.
+I directed a second nurse to get Narcan out of the drug locker.

-At that point I said, “Well, then let’s do that” and I took the airway, grabbed the ambu bag and started to assist the girl’s ventilation.
+At that point I said, “Well, then let’s do that”.
+I took the airway, grabbed the ambu bag and started to assist the girl’s ventilation.
 I hyperventilated her for several minutes while narcan was being brought to the bedside and diluted.
 She started to stir and then over the next couple minutes she began to breathe better on her own.
 Finally she woke up.
 We never had to give the Narcan.

 What Happened Clinically?